-- Please share wherever difficulty you find in the flow, once your task is completed.
+- Please share wherever the difficulty you find in the flow, once your task is completed.

-- Facilitator / observer won’t be help you in this task.
+- Facilitator/observer won’t help you in this task.
 Because in the real scenario there is no one will help the user as well.

 Usability Testing Insights (Video Recording)

-I have captured following ratings based on the user’s testing experience and post task interview questions.
+I have captured the following ratings based on the user’s testing experience and post-task interview questions.

 User ‘Ravi Saxena’ has taken more than 12 minutes to accomplish a task, and not able to convince to pay for joining a contest.

-- He was unable to identify that what has to perform and how?
+- He was unable to identify what has to perform and how?

-- High amount of cognitive load due to cluttered and confused visual representation especially on the team selection screen.
+- A high amount of cognitive load due to cluttered and confusing visual representation especially on the team selection screen.

-- Unacceptability of making payment due to lack of game rules.
+- The unacceptability of making the payment due to lack of game rules.

 Discovered 5 Critical Problems